Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

   - Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
   - Create Open Service Mesh k8s extension instance
   - Create Azure Monitor k8s extension instance
-  - Download and install OSM cli locally
+  - Download and install _OSM-cli_ locally
-  - Create four namespaces in kubernetes to deploy a test app
+  - Create four namespaces in Kubernetes to deploy a test app
   - Onboard the Namespaces to the OSM Mesh and enable sidecar injection on the namespaces
   - Enable metrics for pods belonging to app namespaces
-  - Update the namespaces to be monitored by modifying the configmap provided by the OSM
+  - Update the namespaces to be monitored by modifying the _configmap_ provided by the OSM
   - Deploy the apps to the namespaces

 - You can now see that Open Service Mesh & Azure Monitor for containers extensions are now enabled in the extension tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.

   ![Screenshot extension deployment settings tab](./04.png)

-- You can also verify the deployment by running the below _kubectl_ commands and see the deployed artifacts in the _arc-osm-system_ namespace.
+- You can also verify the deployment by running the below `kubectl` commands and see the deployed artifacts in the _arc-osm-system_ namespace.

     ```shell
     kubectl get all -n arc-osm-system
-    kubectl get mutatingwebhookconfigurations.admissionregistration.k8s.io arc-osm-webhook-osm
+    kubectl get mutatingwebhookconfiguration.admissionregistration.k8s.io arc-osm-webhook-osm
     kubectl get customresourcedefinitions.apiextensions.k8s.io
     ```